University crest Markup Technology Logo

 Version 1.2 of LT XML, a fully compliant XML tool kit and API for WIN32 and UN*X platforms, is available.

-The beta of XED, my XML document instance editor is now available.
+The beta of XED, my XML document instance editor is still available.

 The current version of XSV, an XML Schema validator, is available via a web interface.